Visiting Kuala Lumpur in Malaysia? Look no further!

 Overall the sky bar left us feeling somewhat underwhelmed.
 The DJ was cool playing decent music, the pizza was good but the views were no existent for us, the drinks were weak and overpriced and the whole place was LOUD!
 If you want a club scene then yes.
 If you want rooftop drinks to wind down your day with beautiful views, then give this place a miss.

 If you would like to check it out on your trip you can read more Here

 KL forest eco park

-We managed to crawl out of bed early and headed to the KL forest Eco Park.
+We managed to crawl out of bed early and headed to the KL Forest Eco Park found in the centre of Kuala Lumpur.
 We had read about this before visiting and were super curious about a rain forest that has nature trails and a forest canopy situated slap bang in the middle of this modern city.
 It was worth the early start.
-The forest was buzzing with birds and wildlife and at 7am, extremely peaceful with only a few other people around.
+The forest was buzzing with birds and wildlife and at 7 am, extremely peaceful with only a few other people around.
 Most walking through on their way to work.
 There are canopy walks, nature trails, old buildings and benches and plenty of viewpoints.
-Despite the warning sign about lethally dangerous insects at the entrance we still decided to venture in, and pleased to say, we did not encounter any deadly species, but you have been warned!
+Despite the warning sign about lethally dangerous insects at the entrance we still decided to venture in and pleased to say, we did not encounter any deadly species, but you have been warned!

 Tips for the KL Forest Eco Park